1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who conduct personal injury and disability evaluations using the MMPI-3.
-It is suitable for participants at all experience levels, from beginner to advanced.
-The program is particularly relevant for those specializing in forensic psychology, clinical psychology, or psychiatry, and who are involved in psychological assessment, evaluation of functional impairments, and interpretation of psychometric data for legal and disability-related cases.
-Professionals working in clinical, legal, and forensic settings will benefit from this comprehensive training.
+This training is intended for mental health and allied professionals who conduct personal injury and disability evaluations using the MMPI-3.
+It is particularly relevant for those specializing in forensic psychology, clinical psychology, or psychiatry, and who are involved in psychological assessment, evaluation of functional impairments, and interpretation of psychometric data for legal and disability-related cases.

 • Experience Level